curityio/account-linking-recipes/doc/3-external-account-behavior.md

 ## Future Account Linking

-You can then add further login methods in future, that can be linked to the main account.\
+You can then add further login methods in future, that can be linked to the Azure AD main account.\
 This will work in an equivalent way to that described in [Extra Login Behavior](./2-extra-login-behavior.md).

 ## Access Tokens